scaleway/terraform-provider-scaleway/docs/data-sources/instance_security_group.md

 - `zone` - (Defaults to [provider](../index.md#zone) `zone`) The [zone](../guides/regions_and_zones.md#zones) in which the security group exists.

+- `project_id` - (Optional) The ID of the project the security group is associated with.

 ## Attributes Reference

 In addition to all above arguments, the following attributes are exported: